Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 How can I verify if a supplier certification is fake?

-Request the full document, check scope and expiry, confirm the issuing authority is legitimate, then verify the certificate number directly with the issuer using their official website or contact channel.
+Request the full document, check the scope and expiry, confirm the issuing authority is legitimate, then verify the certificate number directly with the issuer using their official website or contact channel.

 How much does product certification cost?

 Costs vary widely by category and complexity.
-Many sellers see ranges from $500 to $2,000 for simpler items, $2,000 to $5,000 for moderate complexity, and $5,000 to $15,000 or more for higher risk products.
+Many sellers charge $500 to $2,000 for simpler items, $2,000 to $5,000 for moderate complexity, and $5,000 to $15,000 or more for higher-risk products.

 How long does certification verification take?

 Basic document checks can be done in hours.
-Issuer confirmation can take days depending on response time.
+Issuer confirmation can take days, depending on response time.
 Build a buffer into your production plan so compliance does not delay shipping to FBA.

-Which certifications are required for children products?
+Which certifications are required for children's products?

 About the author